Call for action as MPs prepare to debate firework law - Horse & Hound

-Campaign group Hope For Horses UK has allowed the campaign group to use the “write to your MP” generator on its website for the cause.
+Campaign group Hope For Horses UK has allowed the campaign group to use the “write to your MP”.

 The tool allows supporters to easily search for their MP and has a template letter, which can be altered, informing them about the issue and asking them to attend the debate.

 A total of 1,074 letters has been sent to MPs through the generator so far.

 ‘We need your help’: fireworks campaigners’ call for support

 Members of the public can make a real difference, those behind the campaign believe

 49 horses injured and 11 killed since 2010: the real cost of fireworks *warning: graphic images*

 A petition calling for a ban on public use of fireworks has topped 104,500 signatures in five weeks.